renkman/vscode-language-amigae/README.md

 ## Features

 This extension enables code highlighting for the Amiga E programming language in Visual Studio Code.
+This is the only feature so far.

 ## Release Notes

-The development of this extension is still in the beginning and thus unreleased.
+The first goal is to complete the syntax highlighting.

 ### 0.0.1

 - Extension created
 - First grammar implemented

+### 0.0.2

+- Enhanced grammar